Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Avoid sale and purchase costs.
 Although a renovation can be expensive, you’ll avoid a laundry list of extra costs the come with selling and purchasing a new home.

 - Upgrade to your picture perfect home.
-You can plan your renovation in a way that specifically meets your needs.
-Whether it’s a growing family, a home office or a retirement lifestyle, you can reconfigure the layout and functionality of your home to make it an ideal space.
+Plan your renovation in a way that specifically meets your needs.
+Whether it’s a growing family, a home office or a retirement lifestyle, reconfigure the layout and functionality of your home to make it an ideal space.

 - Inspections.
 Before you renovate your existing property, you should get a building and pest inspection to see if there are any structural factors that could throw a wrench into your renovation project.